asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*Not exactly, he tells us how management wants us to work and makes sure we are adhering to those processes.
 It's important to management that all of our teams work the same way.
 Mostly he looks for opportunities for us to pull more work into the sprint and increase our velocity, otherwise he's organizing our team meetings.*__

-So if you wanted to stop using story point estimates in favor of a different forecasting method or wanted to replace Jira with a physical card wall could your Scrum Master help you with that?
+So if you wanted to experiment with no longer using story points or wanted to replace Jira with a physical card wall could your Scrum Master help you with that?

 __*No, there's no way I would ask.
 Management would think I was a troublemaker.
 Those are things we're not allowed to change.*__